rajaswa/DRIFT/README.md

 #### Keyword Visualisation

 Here, we use the [YAKE Keyword Extraction](https://www.sciencedirect.com/science/article/abs/pii/S0020025519308588) method to extract keywords.
+You can read more about YAKE [here](https://amitness.com/keyphrase-extraction/).

 In our code, we use an [open source implementation](https://github.com/LIAAD/yake) of YAKE.